Ada-Developers-Academy/core-cs-fundamentals/lists-and-memory/sorting-algorithms-lists-memory.md

 If you take two people and ask them to sort the same pile of cards, they will likely take different approaches.

-Machines need to be told how to think through these questions too, but with fewer index cards and more data.
+Machines need to be told how to think through these questions too, but data instead of index cards.
 The strategies we tell a computer to use for sorting a list of values are called _sorting algorithms_.

 ## Sorting Algorithms